JusticeRage/Gepetto/README.md

 # Gepetto

-Gepetto is a Python script which uses various large language models to provide meaning to functions decompiled by IDA Pro.
-At the moment, it can ask them to explain what a function does, and to automatically rename its variables.
+Gepetto is a Python plugin which uses various large language models to provide meaning to functions decompiled by IDA Pro (≥ 7.4).
+It can leverage them to explain what a function does, and to automatically rename its variables.
 Here is a simple example of what results it can provide in mere seconds:

 ![](https://github.com/JusticeRage/Gepetto/blob/main/readme/comparison.png?raw=true)